Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Solving the Binary Paint Shop problem with QAOA

-In comparison, in the limit of $n\rightarrow\infty$, the reverse causal cones of the two-local operators after $p$ levels of QAOA only include qubits in graphs which resemble trees.
-As shown in \cite{Streif_2020}, the tree topology can be exploited such that it is possible to calculate the QAOA expectation value using tensor networks for fixed $p$ values for the infinite size problem, with average energies and color changes given in Fig.~\ref{tab:energies}.
-The performance of QAOA with $p=3$ levels is close to the performance of the greedy algorithm, while for $p=4$ there is a clear performance gap in favor of QAOA.
-While these arguments strictly hold for the limit of $n\rightarrow\infty$ only, we have shown that the results on smaller systems (see Fig.~\ref{fig:numerics}) agree with these results.
+We recognize that the performance of QAOA with $p=3$ levels is close to the performance of the greedy algorithm, while for $p=4$ there is a clear performance gap in favor of QAOA.
+While these arguments strictly hold for the limit of $n\rightarrow\infty$, we have shown that the results on smaller systems (see Fig.~\ref{fig:numerics}) agree with these results.
+When comparing the performance to two other heuristics, the red-first algorithm and the recursive greedy algorithm (see Appendix~\ref{app:classicalheuristics}), we see that QAOA outperforms the red-first algorithm on average with $p=2$ levels and for $p=7$ QAOA also beats the recursive greedy algorithm on average.
+In Fig.~\ref{fig:linear_regression_performance}, we show the data plotted against the number of QAOA blocks $p$ together with a fit highlighting the improvement in performance when increasing $p$.

-We also compare the performance in the infinite size limit to two other heuristics, the red-first algorithm and the recursive greedy algorithm, see Appendix~\ref{app:classicalheuristics}.
-QAOA is better than the red-first algorithm on average with $p=2$ levels of QAOA, while a higher number of QAOA levels is needed to beat the recursive greedy algorithm.
-Unfortunately our classical computing power was not sufficient to calculate the QAOA expectation value for $p$ higher than $4$.
+To determine the run time of the quantum algorithm on a state-of-the-art quantum processing unit we recall that the binary paint shop problem can be represented as a graph of maximal degree 4 (see Sec.~\ref{sec:properties_spins}).
+On a fully-connected quantum computer, the corresponding QAOA circuit with a fixed value of $p$ thus only requires constant depth, making the QAOA for the BPSP a constant-time algorithm.
+This is in contrast with classical algorithms, which are polynomial-time algorithms.
+On quantum hardware with limited topology, e.g. for superconducting qubit devices with planar connectivity graphs, one could use methods such as the LHZ-encoding \cite{lechner2018quantum}, which require a quadratic overhead in qubits, however still have constant computing time.